LeanMC/UCI-HAR-summary/CodeBook.md

 A brief summary of what was done to the original data set:
 - The original dataset is split into two subsets: `test` and `train`.
 These subsets were merged into one.
-- The original dataset had information about test subjects and activities stored in separate files.
+- The original dataset had information about subjects and activities stored in separate files.
 These files were joined with the other data.
 - Activities in the original dataset were represented with integers, which have been replaced with descriptive activity names.
 - The variable names for measured data in the original set were stored in a separate file.
 These were extracted and used to set variable (i.e. column) names.
 - The resulting tibble was stored as `testrain`.